PurpJell/PurpJeopardy/README.md

 PurpJeopardy is an interactive quiz game built with Electron, Express, and WebSockets.
 It allows multiple players to join and participate in a quiz game hosted on a local network.

 Note that this game is hosted localy over LAN, therefore all the participants have to be in close proximity to play!
+Also note that the application was built for the Chrome browser, using other browsers may cause unexpected issues.

 ## Features